samjaninf/smartitsm/README.md

     bin/smartitsm.sh --help

+This will print a list of all options and a list of available modules.

 ### Configuration

 The local configuration file is located under `etc/config.sh`.
 There is a default configuration file under `lib/config.sh` which may not be edited.
 To change a setting just copy it from the default configuration to the local one.

-Module configuration is done under `conf.d/`.
-Each module has its own file with the extension `.sh`.
-Ordering is done by a numeric prefix.
-To skip modules just rename their file extensions in the module configuration directory, for example:

-    mv conf.d/50_icinga.sh conf.d/50_icinga.sh.skip

-Each module gets its own item on the homepage of the smartITSM Demo System
+The pre-configuration is suitable for a first get-in-touch, but is not very secured.

-### Installation
+### Install Modules

-To install the modules just use the following command:
+To install all available modules just use the following command:

     bin/smartitsm.sh --install

+If you prefer to select one or more modules use this:

+    bin/smartitsm.sh --install --module MODULE1,MODULE2,MODULE3

+Notice: Ordering is done by the modules' priorities.
+Each module has its own script file located under `conf.d/` with a priority number as prefix, e. g. `50_icinga.sh`.

-### Upgrade
+### Upgrade Modules

 Upgrading modules is currently not implemented yet.

-### Remove
+### Remove Modules

 Removing modules is currently not implemented yet.